 You’ll be sitting in that comfortable chair, listening to music and watching an optional moving graphic.
 Small interruptions to the music and the graphic are the feedback as your brain makes shifts.
 The interruptions alert your brain to notice the shifts as they are happening, evaluate them for usefulness, and learn from those evaluations.
 None of that happens consciously.
 That’s the good news.
 If you could have fixed your “stuff” consciously, I bet you would have done so already.
 NeurOptimal® gets the conscious mind out of the way and lets that power house you have in your head do what it does best.

 Even though the brain is working quite hard, most people find the sessions relaxing, so you can be prepared to enjoy them.

 Because each brain is utilizing the information it is given in the way that is right for that person, changes in people’s lives often take place quite seamlessly.
 Your only job in between sessions will be to notice what is changing in your life.

-Since every CNS is unique, the type, order and pace of change are also unique to the individual.
+Since every brain is unique, the type, order and pace of change are also unique to the individual.
 We’re training for increased flexibility and resilience.
-Most often, people first report those changes showing up in improved sleep and lessened anxiety and reactivity, with other changes coming later.
-But your brain will do it in the order and at the pace that is right for you.
+Most often, people report things like more calmness, being more comfortable, less performance or sports anxiety, increased self-esteem, better sleep management, much more.